Ekram49/Ekram49.github.io/_posts/2025-08-03-Great-Circle-to-Rhumb-Line-Converter.md

 - Identifies the uploaded file type by calling the `identify_file_type()` function.

-- Converts the file into a standardized internal format using the appropriate function based on file type:
+- Converts the file into a standardized format using the appropriate function based on file type:

   - `Convert_RTZ()` for `.rtz` files